github/docs/content/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps.md

 ## About rate limits for apps

 Rate limits for {% data variables.product.prodname_github_apps %} and {% data variables.product.prodname_oauth_apps %} depend on the plan for the organization where you install the application.
-For more information, see "[{% data variables.product.company_short %}'s products](/get-started/learning-about-github/githubs-products)" and "[Types of {% data variables.product.company_short %} accounts](/get-started/learning-about-github/types-of-github-accounts#organization-accounts)."
+For more information, see "[AUTOTITLE](/get-started/learning-about-github/githubs-products)" and "[AUTOTITLE](/get-started/learning-about-github/types-of-github-accounts#organization-accounts)."

 {% endif %}